 Concrete is manufactured by mixing cement, aggregates (such as sand and gravel), and water.
 The water creates a chemical reaction in the cement, causing it to harden.
 The concrete cures, getting harder and harder, while excess water gradually evaporates from the material.
 Ideally, evaporation is controlled until the initial curing phase has passed, then the excess moisture is allowed to evaporate into the air so that the concrete can fully cure and dry.

-The speed of the evaporation will be determined by the temperature and humidity of the surrounding air.
-It will also be affected by the size of the pores in the concrete.
-As long as the vapor pressure in the slab is greater than that in the air, water will continue to evaporate from it.
+The curing and drying process that can take days or even weeks.
+The speed of the evaporation is determined by the temperature and humidity of the surrounding air and can be affected by the size of the pores in the concrete.
+In any case, as long as the vapor pressure in the slab is greater than that in the air, water will continue to evaporate from it.